Connie Palmen

 Another of her novels is De vriendschap (published in the USA as The Friendship in 2000), translated by Ina Rilke.

 Palmen had a long relationship with the late Ischa Meijer.
-She is now living with D66 politician Hans van Mierlo.
+She was also with Hans van Mierlo.

 See also